airbytehq/airbyte/docs/integrations/sources/facebook-marketing-migrations.md

    Any detected schema changes will be listed for your review.
    :::

-3. Navigate to a connection's **Settings** tab and click **Clear data** to clear all streams, this action will clear data for all streams in the connection.
-To clear data for a single stream navigate to **Status** tab and click the **three grey dots** next to affected stream and select **Clear data**, do this action for all affected streams in the connection.
+3. Navigate to a connection's **Settings** tab and click **Clear data** to clear all streams.
+This action will clear data for all streams in the connection.
+To clear data for a single stream navigate to the **Status** tab,  click the **three grey dots** next to the affected stream, and select **Clear data**.
+Do this for all affected streams in the connection.

 For more information on clearing your data in Airbyte, see [this page](/operator-guides/clear).